Modularising Verification Of Durable Opacity: Using IOA to Prove Durable Opacity

 \subsection{Refinement in context}

 For our modular proof technique, we will let an STM algorithm call a library in order to manage access to shared state.
-As both STM and library will be given by IOA, we need some notion of a {\em context} automaton using a {\em library automaton}.
-To this end, we employ the following definition of product automaton~\cite{DBLP:books/mk/Lynch96} which requires synchronisation of two IOA on shared external actions.
+As both STM and library will be formalised in terms of an IOA, we need some notion of a {\em context} IOA (i.e., the STM IOA) using a {\em library IOA}.
+To this end, we employ the following definition of product IOA~\cite{DBLP:books/mk/Lynch96}, which requires synchronisation of two IOA on shared external actions.